-&lt;sup>65 President William J. Clinton, A National Security Strategy for A New Century (Washington DC: White House, May 1997), 4. &lt;sup>66 Ibid., 3.
+65 President William J. Clinton, A National Security Strategy for A New Century (Washington DC: White House, May 1997), 4.

-current forces," mostly out of support forces, but also out of combat forces.
-Next was direction to ensure the Defense Department budget existed within a "constrained environment" as the Clinton administration looked to balance the federal budget.
-Not only did those constraints apply to military forces themselves, but to infrastructure as well.
-The legislation that had mandated the QDR also stipulated that the CJCS assess the strategy.
-In that assessment, the CJCS echoed the call for forces of flexible capability to respond to a variety of situations, and reiterated the need to "balance risk" between near-term requirements and long-term investments.
 The NMS, released the same year, naturally reflected the themes of the NSS and QDR, as well as the 1993 Bottom Up Review.
-The thirteenth CJCS, General John M. Shalikashvili, specifically linked it to the NSS and the QDR, saying the NMS was "based" on those two documents.
-75 In particular, Shalikashvili noted the first objective was to ensure that "no critical region was dominated by a power hostile to the United States and that regions of greatest importance to the US are stable and at peace."
-To achieve that end, Shalikashvili listed four strategic concepts, all of which pointed to responding to a variety of overseas situations rather than one global adversary: Strategic Agility, Overseas Presence, Power Projection, and Decisive Force.
-77 He further accentuated the point about global war, saying its threat "has receded."
-78 Lastly, the rhetoric in the 1997 NMS mirrored the themes of the NSS and ODR: "Shape the international environment and respond to the full spectrum of crises, while we also prepare now for an uncertain future."
-The NMS did not, however, address the QDR's direction of reducing the force.
-There are only oblique hints at it, with references to the use of technology to enhance capability, and direction to the services to maintain readiness for operational taskings while simultaneously "seeking sensible management practices that conserve resources."80 Internal to the Joint Staff, Shalikashvili shaped its planning efforts to mirror his NMS guidance.
-Memoranda of Policy had become Chairman of the Joint Chiefs of Staff instructions (CJCSIs), and so the MOP-7 of the Powell era &lt;sup>71 William S. Cohen, Report of the Quadrennial Defense Review (Washington, DC: Office of the Secretary of Defense, May 1997), v.
-Ibid.
+The thirteenth CJCS, General John M. Shalikashvili, specifically linked it to the NSS and the QDR, saying the NMS was "based" on those two documents.75 In particular, Shalikashvili noted the first objective was to ensure that "no critical region was dominated by a power hostile to the United States and that regions of greatest importance to the US are stable and at peace."76 To achieve that end, Shalikashvili listed four strategic concepts, all of which pointed to responding to a variety of overseas situations rather than one global adversary: Strategic Agility, Overseas Presence, Power Projection, and Decisive Force.77 He further accentuated the point about global war, saying its threat "has receded."78 Lastly, the rhetoric in the 1997 NMS mirrored the themes of the NSS and ODR: "Shape the international environment and respond to the full spectrum of crises, while we also prepare now for an uncertain future."79 The NMS did not, however, address the QDR's direction of reducing the force.
+There are only oblique hints at it, with references to the use of technology to enhance capability, and direction to the services to maintain readiness for operational taskings while simultaneously "seeking sensible management practices that conserve resources."80

+Internal to the Joint Staff, Shalikashvili shaped its planning efforts to mirror his NMS guidance.
+Memoranda of Policy had become Chairman of the Joint Chiefs of Staff instructions (CJCSIs), and so the MOP-7 of the Powell era

+71 William S. Cohen, Report of the Quadrennial Defense Review (Washington, DC: Office of the Secretary of Defense, May 1997), v.

-Ibid., ix.
+73 Ibid., ix.

-&lt;sup>75 General John M. Shalikashvili, National Military Strategy of the United States (Washington, DC: Office of the Chairman of the Joint Chiefs of Staff, September 1997), 1. &lt;sup>76 Ibid., 11.
+75 General John M. Shalikashvili, National Military Strategy of the United States (Washington, DC: Office of the Chairman of the Joint Chiefs of Staff, September 1997), 1.